What our students can expect at DHLNW.

 0161 770 7777)

-1.1 The health, safety and well-being of all our children are of paramount importance to all the adults who work in our school.
+1.1 The Child Protection, health, safety and well-being of all our children are of paramount importance to all the adults who work in our school.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our school.
-This policy is in compliance with Keeping Children safe in education statutory guidance for schools and colleges September 2018.
+This policy is in compliance with Keeping Children safe in education statutory guidance for schools and colleges September 2019.

 1.2 In our school we respect our children.
 The atmosphere within our school is one that encourages all children to do their best.
 We provide opportunities that enable our children to take and make decisions for themselves.